by Patrick J. Ferrillo, Jr.

 Planning To Advance Greatness

-I am proud of our strategic plan (which you can learn more about at www.dental.pacific.edu/Strategic_Plan.html).
+I am proud of our strategic plan (which you can learn more about on our website).
 But the real story is how this plan was created, continuously updated and is being implemented.
 We are actually in the plan’s third stage; having framed the original plan and completed the implementation, we are now working on a revision of the plan.
 There is not a student, faculty or staff member or alumnus who has not been invited to participate, and literally hundreds of people have—in town hall meetings, via surveys, by making specific recommendations or joining writing groups, as well as assisting in the changes that have taken place in our curriculum, our teaching philosophy and departmental restructuring.

 Dr. Alan Gluskin ’72, co-chair of the Department of Endodontics, who led the first Strategic Planning Committee, laughs as he explains, “We only accomplished half of our recommendations during the first few years of the original plan.
 Of course we had more than 200 recommendations, so half of that is pretty good progress.”

 Our strategic plan is about reaching beyond boundaries.

 The process has been as important as the product.
 After all, many dental schools have binders of strategic plans on shelves in somebody’s office.
 But using an inclusive approach to planning and implementation, rotating the leadership and guiding the process with professional outside consultants, we have increased our school family’s sense of ownership.
 Through the process of ensuring comprehensive participation, we have truly been discovering who we are.

 The term “curriculum” is almost obsolete here.
 That word conjures up images of isolated courses that are fit together in some pattern, often dictated by time and faculty considerations.
 Because we are competency-based, everything is now focused on students’ learning experiences.